 Save It

 Now, of course, sometimes you NEED to have a conversation with a colleague or make a phone call home to a family member.
-My recommendation to you is to save it for the last ten minutes or so of your planning time.
+I recommend saving it for the last ten minutes or so of your planning time.
 This gives you an out!
-You need to get back to class so the conversation can't drag on and on forever.
-(We've all had those parents who just LOVE to chat, am I right?! 😉)
+You have to return to class, so the conversation can’t drag on forever.
+(We’ve all had those parents who just LOVE to chat, am I right?! 😉)

 Mark Less

-If you are still one of those teachers who marks every. little. thing. the students hand in... it is time for a change.
-Marking everything is not a good use of your time, and of no benefit to your students.
+If you are still one of those teachers who marks every. little. thing. the students hand in… it is time for a change.
+Marking everything is not a good use of your time and does not benefit your students.

 Another solution is to have your students use an app like Seesaw to document their learning digitally.
 They can record a video or take a snapshot of their learning that you can assess in moments rather than marking a pages-long test.
 Learn more about Seesaw by visiting the website or checking out this popular blog post: